joshdoesthis/react-router/README.md

 }

 const App = () => {
+  // Provide a synchronous function that returns a boolean
-  // The auth provider should return a boolean value for `is_authenticated` const { is_authenticated } = useAuth()
+  // indicating whether the user is authenticated or not. const { is_authenticated } = useAuth()

   return (